Gig Business

 Finding your stand-up comedy persona

 As you’re starting out on your journey to become a professional stand-up comedian, it’s important to find your voice and brand.
 You may love John Mulaney or Bo Burnham, but that doesn’t mean their style makes sense for you.
-They have signature traits to their live performance that is unique to them, and the brutal world of comedy will swiftly call you out if you try to steal someone else’s material or style.
+They have signature traits to their live performance that are unique to them, and the brutal world of comedy will swiftly call you out if you try to steal someone else’s material or style.
 When putting together your stage persona at your local venue, think about what makes your friends and fans laugh, what you love about yourself, how you carry yourself on stage, and even your fashion sense.
-The stand-up comedy industry is crowded, so the more you can stand out as an individual, the better chance you will have in getting future gigs.
+The stand-up comedy industry is crowded, so the more you can stand out as an individual, the better chance you will have of getting future gigs.

 Try this exercise!